 Legislation and regulations are consistently changing.
-With IT being a hot topic, with cybersecurity, many believe that regulation and legislation are coming to the MSP community.
+With IT being a hot topic, many believe that regulation and legislation are coming to the MSP community.
 Rayanne Buchianico has joined forces with Karl Palachuk and many other IT professionals, to get involved and influence legislators to transform the industry into a profession.

 Learn more about ITSP and how you can get involved.